 - Ensuring that the directors have direct access to management and, as necessary and appropriate, independent advisors.

-- With respect to environment and safety
+(e) With respect to health, environment, safety and communities

 - Overseeing the adoption and review of environmental policies and procedures.